GPGN-268/SP2024-FP06-volcano/README.md

 - Find and use Geospatial data for thermal anomalies
 - Check other stratovolcanoes for similarities
 - Apply machine learning algorithms to predict eruptions for the specific site
+## Contribution Statement
+Jack was responsible for all of the data acquisition and processing of the sulfur dioxide emissions and seismic events.
+He also created all of the graphs and maps for the analysis of the sulfur dioxide and seismic data.

+Lucas was responsible for the processing and analysis of the thermal index data.

+Jude was resonsible for the processing and analysis of the deformation data.
+This included reproducing the maps from the COMET website and overlaying the seismic events on the same plot.
+## References
+Can Li, Nickolay A. Krotkov, Peter Leonard, Joanna Joiner (2020), OMPS/NPP PCA SO2 Total Column 1-Orbit L2 Swath 50x50km V2, Greenbelt, MD, USA, Goddard Earth Sciences Data and Information Services Center (GES DISC), Accessed: Apr 14, 2024, 10.5067/MEASURES/SO2/DATA205

+K, B. (2022, May 29).
+Visualizing the Invisible SO2 with NASA Data and Python.
+Medium. https://towardsdatascience.com/visualize-the-invisible-so2-with-nasa-data-and-python-2619f8ed4ea1